The estimation of flows in watercourses is one of the basic inputs into

 and then the increase in base flow caused by the rainfall.
 The flow in the watercourse is the total of the runoff and the base flows.

-supplemented in Wales by Natural Resources Wales' Good Practice Guides.
+supplemented in Wales by Natural Resources Wales' Guidance Notes.
 The choice of approach to a particular study will usually be influenced by the aims of

 the study and the available information.